Podcast - Latest Episode

 662. Paul Di'anno & Dennis Stratton / The Original Iron Men.
 1995.
 3/5

-Three or four years ago I was trawling music stores and second hand record stores and websites, trying to hunt down any material I could that former Iron Maiden vocalist Paul Di'anno had been involved in.
+Back in 2009, I was trawling music stores and second hand record stores and websites, trying to hunt down any material I could that former Iron Maiden vocalist Paul Di'anno had been involved in.
 You see, he was about to tour Australia for the first time, and I wanted to know the songs he was going to perform before I heard them at the gig.
-I already had stuff from his Killers project and his Battlezone project, and I just wanted to find whatever I could.
-During that process, I came across this gem, and having first thought maybe I had found what could be one of the great undiscovered albums, and secondly thought I was going to be ridiculously disappointed if I thought that before I went into it, I took it home to see just exactly what I had.
+I already had stuff from his Killers project and his Battlezone project, and I just wanted to find whatever else I could.
+During that process, I came across this particular album, and having at first thought ‘maybe I’ve had found what could be one of the great undiscovered albums!’, and secondly thought ‘I’m was going to be ridiculously disappointed if I think this before I listen to it’, I took it home to see just exactly what I had.
+It is safe to say that I had no idea.

 No comments: